The Iconic Kiwi Christmas cake, first made by Alison Holst around 30 years ago!

 Bake at 150°C for 1½ hours, then 130°C for 2 hours longer, or until a skewer inserted in the centre comes out clean.
 (Brush hot cake with ¼ cup brandy or sherry if you like.)

-Note: I usually bake this cake without using fan bake.
+Note: We usually bake this cake without using fan bake.

 For a twist on an old classic try this Toffee Fruit & Nut Topping by Julie Le Clerc

 Download the PDF version: Alison Holst Pineapple Christmas Cake